gyk4j/blog/_posts/2024-02-29-fitting-windows-10-22h2-iso-image-4-7gb-dvd-r-ntlite.md

 Windows 10 22H2 has [grown too big to fit onto standard sized 4.7 GB DVD-R][build-1803].

-A couple of years ago with earlier versions of Windows 10 however, they did manage to squeeze in under 4.7 GB.
-So their ISO image could fit in just fine without additional hacking.
+A couple of years ago with earlier versions of Windows 10 however, they came in at under 4.7 GB.
+So their ISO image could fit onto any DVD-R just fine without additional hacking.

 Netizens have proposed some solutions and workarounds.
 These include: